 Online lending has exploded in the last few years.
-The idea of being able to apply for a loan while sitting on the couch at home is becoming more popular, and several lenders have risen to the top of the pile because of their products and customer service.
+The idea of being able to apply for a loan while sitting on the couch at home is becoming more popular, and the best personal loan lenders offer low rates and attractive benefits.

 Two of those highly popular companies are SoFi and LendingClub.
 Both companies offer personal loans to creditworthy customers, but how do they stack up against each other?
 Is there one that is better than the other?
 It depends on what you’re looking for.